 Helicopter Progress

-Yesterday, Auckland Councillors did not vote to proceed with a draft plan to make private non-essential helipads a prohibited activity in residential areas.
+Yesterday, Auckland Councillors voted against proceeding immediately with a draft plan to make private non-essential helipads a prohibited activity in residential areas.
 It would have disappointed Councillor Mike Lee and many others.
 He and the Waitemata, Waiheke and Aotea boards alongside their communities have been advocating for a prohibition for years.

 And yet, the amendment that was carried would have disappointed those aspiring to acquire a private helipad in the city's suburbs as well.